philipmat/philipmat.github.io/_posts/2021-01-26-cached_claims.md

 in order to enable policy usage -- `[Authorization(Policy = "SomePolicy")]` --
 on controller actions.

-This works well when running the application under IIS, but when in development and running under IIS Express, we would notice the claims transformation is being performed on each request.

 One of the purposes of the `IClaimsTransformation` implementation is to provide an easier, and somewhat efficient, way to use authorization policies.
 As such, we wouldn't be wrong to perform